 Regulations 42 CFR 405.807 provides that a party to an initial determination that is dissatisfied may request that the carrier review the determination.
 A redetermination is an independent reexamination of a claim.
 It is the first level of appeal.
 A request for redetermination must be filed within 120 days after the date of receipt of the determination notice.

-CMS Publication 100-4, Chapter 29, Section 310.1.B, clarifies the policy on appeals submitted by providers, suppliers, or Medicaid State agencies or the party authorized to act on behalf of the Medicaid State agency for Medicare Part B claim determinations.
-It also revises the CMS policy by removing the requirement that the Medicaid State Agency, or its agent, secure written beneficiary authorization prior to its submitting an appeal request to CMS or its Medicare contractors.
+CMS Publication 100-4, Medicare Claims Processing Manual, Chapter 29, section 310.1.B, clarifies the policy on appeals submitted by providers, suppliers, or Medicaid State agencies or the party authorized to act on behalf of the Medicaid State agency for Medicare Part B claim determinations.
+It also revises the CMS policy by removing the requirement that the Medicaid State Agency, or its agent, secure written beneficiary authorization prior to it submitting an appeal request to CMS or its Medicare contractors.

 All written appeal requests must contain the following information: